hannesnel/use-consolidated-state/README.md

 }

 export default () => {
-  const { isSquare, name, setIsSquare, setName, setState } =
+  // Note each of the keys and associated setters, along with setState const { isSquare, name, setIsSquare, setName, setState } =
     useConsolidatedState<DemoState>({
       height: 1,
       isSquare: undefined,
       name: undefined,
+    });

+  // or: note that initial state should not contain keys with undefined values if no type is specified const { isSquare, name, setIsSquare, setName, setState } =
+    useConsolidatedState({
+      height: 1,
+      isSquare: true,
+      name: "Imposter",
     });

   return (